St. Timothy Lutheran Church

 24/25 School Year

-If you are currently a volunteer, we would love to have your support again this year.
 If you're looking for a wonderful way to give back to your community, please consider volunteering 1 time a month packing bags of food for area students.
-Our next packing date is October 15.
+Our next packing date is January 28

 Anyone that has any pictures or stories that they would like to share?
 Send them to sttimothy2015@gmail.com